 - Set quantifiable and measurable monthly and quarterly business goals.

 Invest in Chatbots & Voice Tech

 If you’ve never given much thought to chatbots and voice technology, perhaps it’s time you mulled them over.
-Because these developing techs could help you improve your customer service and yield impressive ROI in 2021.
+Because these developing techs could help you improve your customer service and yield impressive ROI next year.

 Businesses have been using AI to engage with customers and simplify or otherwise improve processes (and in doing so, drive sales) for a number of years now, and AI-powered chatbots which utilize pre-programmed scripts are definitely among the most effective tools.
 These nifty bots help to answer your web visitors’ queries, qualify sales leads and improve the basket journey for customers craving convenience and ease of use.